killfoley/pands-project/README.md

 ![petal width](petal_width.png)

 ### Histogramswith Probability Density Function (PDF)
-Overlaying the Probability Denisty Function on the Histograms we can see from the petal length plot that
+Overlaying the Probability Denisty Function on the histograms we can see that either the petal length plot or the petal width plot would be useful to aid in distinguishing the type of Iris flower variety.
+I have chosen petal legth.
+The following observations can be made.
-*if petal length < 2.1 then variety is "Setosa" probability of 100%*
+* *if petal length < 2.1 then variety is "Setosa" probability of 100%*

-*else if petal length > 2.1 and petal length < 5 then variety is "Versicolor" probablity of ~90%*
+* *else if petal length > 2.1 and petal length < 5 then variety is "Versicolor" probablity of >90%*

-*else if petal length > 4.8 then variety is "Virginica probablity of ~+90%*
+* *else if petal length > 4.8 then variety is "Virginica" probablity of >90%*

 ![sepal legth PDF](sepal_length_PDF.png)